Leukemia: Types and Treatment

 - Stage B: 3 or more areas of enlarged lymphoid tissue, no anemia, and no thrombocytopenia.

-- Stage C: Any number of lymphoid areas are enlarged, and anemia and thrombocytopenia are present.
+- Stage C: Any number of lymphoid areas are enlarged, and there is anemia and thrombocytopenia.

 Chronic myelogenous leukemia (CML)

-- Chronic: Less than 10% blasts in the blood or bone marrow.
-This phase often causes fairly mild symptoms, if any.
+- Chronic: Less than 10% (10 out of 100) blasts in your blood or bone marrow.
+This phase often causes mild symptoms, if any.
 Most patients are diagnosed in the chronic phase.

-- Blast (also called acute phase or blast crisis): 20% or more blast cells in the blood.
+- Blast (also called acute phase or blast crisis): 20% (20 out of 100) or more blast cells in your blood.
 This is the most aggressive phase of the disease.
-The blast cells have spread to tissues and organs outside the bone marrow.
-Symptoms may include fever, poor appetite, and weight loss.
+The blast cells have spread to tissues and organs outside your bone marrow.
+Symptoms may include fever, poor appetite, enlarged spleen, and weight loss.

 How is leukemia treated?

-Treatment for leukemia depends on many factors, such as your age and overall health, the type of leukemia you have, and whether it has spread to other parts of your body, including the central nervous system (CNS).
-Your treatment may include some or all of the following:
+Treatment for leukemia depends on many factors, such as your age and overall health, the type of leukemia you have, and if it has spread to other parts of your body.
+Your treatment may include:

 - Chemotherapy.